wren-coder/wren-coder-cli/docs/cli/authentication.md

 # Authentication Setup

-The Wren Code CLI supports multiple authentication methods.
+The Wren Coder CLI supports multiple authentication methods.
 On initial startup you'll need to configure **one** of the following authentication methods:

 1. **Login with Google (Gemini Code Assist):**
    - Use this option to log in with your google account.